 While it is true that the temple is sacred to the faithful Latter-day Saint, the fact that what goes on inside is to be kept from public knowledge fits the definition of secret.
 The fact is, it is both.
 Respected LDS historian Richard L. Bushman agrees.
 “While some members will claim that Mormon temples are ‘sacred not secret,’ Bushman said that ‘temples are secret, plain and simple,’ noting that even members ‘don’t speak to each other about it.’”
 (Richard L. Bushman, “Seek understanding, not converts, Bushman urges Mormons,” Deseret News, March 6, 2008).

-Though Mormons are told that their ceremony is representative of the ancient ceremony mentioned in the Bible, there is no evidence to suggest that Jewish worshippers in Bible times were ever threatened with death for merely revealing what went on inside the Jerusalem temple.
+Though Latter-day Saints are told that their ceremony is representative of the ancient ceremony mentioned in the Bible, there is no evidence to suggest that Jewish worshipers in Bible times were ever threatened with death for merely revealing what went on inside the Jerusalem temple.
 Nor is there any evidence to suggest that the ancient temple rites were similar to those enjoined by Mormons in their temples.